 Certain capital funds are appropriated to statewide Interdepartmental Accounts within the Division of Property Management and Construction.
 These accounts provide for an equitable distribution of capital resources among all State agencies.
-Projects requested through the Interdepartmental Accounts include such items as elevator upgrades, removal of hazardous materials from buildings and grounds, energy conservation measures, removal of barriers to the disabled, life and fire safety improvements, and parking garage restorations.
+Projects requested through the Interdepartmental Accounts include such items as, removal of hazardous materials from buildings and grounds, life and fire safety improvements, energy conservation measures, HVAC system replacements, elevator upgrades and sidewalk replacements.
 Capital funding is also provided for critical infrastructure needs of the 40 Capitol Complex facilities maintained by the Department of the Treasury.